contour-terminal/contour/docs/configuration/profiles.md

 ```

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `status_line`
-`status_line`: section in the configuration file allows you to customize the behavior and appearance of the status line in the terminal.
+section in the configuration file allows you to customize the behavior and appearance of the status line in the terminal.
 ``` yaml
 profiles:
   profile_name: